Pension Fund Master Trust

-The currency hedging policy of the Reference Portfolio is to hedge 50% of the currency exposure in the US and Europe, Australasia and Far East (i.e., EAFE) equity portfolios and 0% of the currency exposure in the Emerging Markets and Global equity portfolios7.
-This hedging policy results in a policy target unhedged currency exposure of 32.4% with actual exposure allowed to range from 25% to 40% of the PMT’s asset value.
+The currency hedging policy of the Reference Portfolio is to hedge 50% of the foreign currency exposure in developed markets and 0% of the currency exposure in emerging markets.
+This hedging policy results in a policy target unhedged currency exposure of 32.6% with actual exposure allowed to range from 25% to 40% of the PMT’s asset value.

 - ISDA (International Swaps and Derivatives Association, Inc.) is the global trade association for over-the-counter derivatives, and maintainers of the industry-standard ISDA documentation.

 Portfolio liquidity will be monitored by UTAM on an on-going basis.
 Short-term liquidity demands arise primarily from the requirement to cash settle various derivative contracts (e.g. currency hedges) and to pay beneficiaries.
 Liquidity risk is managed by UTAM through a Liquidity Management Policy that includes: